-You’ll find all the best options ranked below, complete with a rundown of what makes them so good and what issues they do have (since no phone is perfect).
+We've ranked all the best options below, along with a complete rundown of what makes them so good and what they might be lacking.

 - Best phone | Best Android phone | Best iPhone | Best budget phone